Transfer Students

 - Two of the following:

 - Utility bill (Must include the entire first page of the bill including the coupon portion.
-Utilities accepted include gas, electric, water, trash collection or cable)
+Utilities accepted include gas, electric, water, trash collection or cable).
+New families will be asked to provide utility bills within 30 days of occupancy.

 - One of the following: